St Tudwal's Church, Barmouth: Anniversary

 On 1 September 1939, it was reported in the Catholic Herald that the church celebrated the 31st anniversary of its consecration.
 The priest at the time was Fr.
 Patrick Collins.
 He organised a Mass to be said in memory of the church's founder Fr Wilcock.
 A choir from De La Salle College in Fr Wilcock's home parish of the Church of St Mary, Lowe House in St Helens were on holiday in nearby Dyffryn Ardudwy and came to sing at the Mass.

 Parish

 The parish also contains St David in Seion Church in Harlech.
-St David's church was built in 1814 as a Seion Wesleyan Methodist chapel, and was given to the Roman Catholic Church by 1998.
+St David's church was built in 1814 as a Seion Wesleyan Methodist chapel, re-built in 1872 and was purchased and converted for Catholic use in 1998.

-St David's Church in Harlech has a Saturday Mass at 6:00pm and St Tudwal's church has a Sunday Mass at 11:00am.
-At St Tudwal's there are weekday Masses at 10:00am and a Saturday Mass at 9:00am.
+St David's Church in Harlech has a Sunday morning Mass at 9:00am and St Tudwal's church has a Sunday Mass at 11:00am.